 BIO 370.
 EVOLUTION.
 Concepts of organic evolution; evidence for, and implications.
 3 lectures weekly.
 Prerequisite: BIO 245.
 Generally offered in alternate years.
 (ALT-O-STT).

-3 credits are required to attend selected presentations by faculty, visiting scholars and science majors.
+BIO 397.
+JUNIOR SCIENCE SEMINAR I. Introduces basic strategies and techniques for locating and presenting scientific information.
+Students conduct bibliographic searches of scientific literature.
+Students are required to attend selected presentations by faculty, visiting scholars and science majors.
 This course presents opportunities for exposure to scientific topics not normally covered in class and for the development of scientific thinking.
 Two 50-minute sessions per week.
 Junior standing as a biology major; approved study plan on file with the biology program.
 (F-STT).